Bounds for variables with few occurrences in conjunctive normal forms: Introduction

 that is, removing first the satisfied clauses from $F$, and then the falsified literals from the remaining clauses.
-Now for $F \in \Cls$ holds $F \in \Smusat$ iff for all $x \in \ZZ \sm \set{0}$ holds $\pao x1 * F \in \Musat$ (the ``only if''-direction was shown in \cite{FlRe94}, the ``if''-direction in \cite{Ku99dKo}).
-Due to this property plus the property, that every $F \in \Musat$ can be ``saturated'' by adding literals to clauses, the class $\Smusat$ is an important helping class for investigations into $\Musat$ via the splitting method, splitting up $F \in \Musat$ into $\pao v0 * F$ and $\pao v1 * F$ for selected variables $v$.
+For $F \in \Cls$ holds $F \in \Smusat$ iff for all $x \in \ZZ \sm \set{0}$ holds $\pao x1 * F \in \Musat$ (the ``only if''-direction was shown in \cite{FlRe94}, the ``if''-direction in \cite{Ku99dKo}; see Lemma \ref{lem:auxSMUSAT} for details).
+Since every $F \in \Musat$ can be ``saturated'' by adding literals to clauses (as explained in Subsection \ref{sec:introfour}), the class $\Smusat$ is thus an important helping class for investigations into $\Musat$ via the splitting method, splitting up $F \in \Musat$ into $\pao v0 * F$ and $\pao v1 * F$ for selected variables $v$.

 We have already mentioned the literature concerned with characterising the classes $\Musati{\delta=k}$ (and subclasses) for small deficiencies $k \le 4$.
 Less ambitious is the goal of polytime decision of these classes: the problem was raised in \cite{Kl98}, and has been solved via two independent approaches in \cite{Ku99dKo} and \cite{FKS00} (indeed establishing polytime SAT decision for inputs $F \in \Cls$ and fixed $\delta^*(F)$), later strengthened in \cite{Szei2002FixedParam} (showing that SAT decision is even fixed-parameter tractable in $\delta^*(F)$; see also \cite{Kullmann2007ClausalFormZI} for generalisations and simplifications).